-Say what you will about “The Good Old Days” (and do it while shaking a cane — it works better), but there was a time when the strong silent type commanded respect.
-But, lately, society has decided that the loudest voices belong to the kinds of people who have upper management written all over them.
-And if your kid’s more of a wallflower, they might feel pressure to act like someone they’re not.
+Say what you will about “The Good Old Days” (and do it while shaking a cane — it works better), but there was a time when the strong, silent type commanded respect.
+Lately, however, society has decided that the loudest voices belong to the kinds of people who have upper management written all over them.
+And if your kid is more of a wallflower, they might feel pressure to act like someone they’re not.
 But, is being an introvert really such a bad thing?

-According to Heidi Kasevich, Ph.D and Director of Quiet Education (part of Susan Cain’s Quiet Revolution) — no, no it’s not.
-The whole reason her organization exists is to “unlock the power of introverts for the benefit of us all.”
+According to Heidi Kasevich, Ph.D., Director of Quiet Education (part of Susan Cain’s Quiet Revolution) — no, it’s not.
 Kasevich stresses there is a lot parents need to know about raising their introverted children, but it starts by not assuming introversion is some kind of handicap.

 Here’s why your “shy” kid might just be a pillar of quiet strength.